mwaylabs/generator-m-ionic/docs/intro/quick_start.md

 # Quick Start
-If you are experienced with the technologies in this generator, this summary might be all you need.
+If you are experienced with the technologies in this generator, this summary might be all you need to get started.
 Every topic has a more elaborate introduction in other parts of the documentation.
-Check out the [README.md](../../README.md).
+And the [Guides section of the README.md](../../README.md#guides) directs to more advanced topics like Splashscreen and App Icon handling, Testing, Linting, Continuous integration and others.
+Please refer to our [Guides](https://github.com/mwaylabs/generator-m-ionic#guides) section in the README.

 ## Setup